Categories

 Index Page

-The index.html page represents the home page of this magazine website.
+The index.html page is the home page of this magazine website.
 The header of the site will have a logo and/or the site name in an H1.
 If the site name is hidden, it must be hidden accessibly.

 You will have “teaser” descriptions of articles on this page, possibly or likely accompanied by an image and other possible details such as writer or category.